manalGuyez2/projet_Fin_etude/public/vendors/bootstrap/site/docs/4.3/components/forms.md

 #### Column sizing

-As shown in the previous examples, our grid system allows you to place any number of `.col`s within a `.row` or `.form-row`.
+As shown in the Précédent examples, our grid system allows you to place any number of `.col`s within a `.row` or `.form-row`.
 They'll split the available width equally between them.
 You may also pick a subset of your columns to take up more or less space, while the remaining `.col`s equally split the rest, with specific column classes like `.col-7`.

 {% capture example %}
 <form>